eliasnogueira/credit-simulator-api/README.md

 # Credit Simulator API
 This project was created to start the initial steps with test automation for a REST API using RestAssured.

-# Required software
-* Java JDK 11+
-* Maven installed and in your classpath

 # About the API

 ## How to start the API